d4n3sh/thedaneshproject/content/posts/2009-01-05-how-to-install-dropbox-in-ubuntu-810.md

 &#8230;&#8230;.
 Setting up nautilus-dropbox (0.5.0-1) &#8230;

 4. Restart nautilus to start Dropbox.
 You will see a new Dropbox icon in your system tray.
-Right click on it and select &#8220;**start dropbox**&#8220;.
+Right click on it and select "**start dropbox**".
 The daemon will download the binaries required and start the registration process.

 `root@dingo:~# killall nautilus`